-The following table presents information about the Company's assets that are measured at fair value on a recurring basis at December 31, 2021, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:
+The following table presents information about the Company's assets that are measured at fair value on a recurring basis at December 31, 2022 and 2021, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:

+December 31, December 31,

+Description Level 2022 Level 2021

+Assets:

-Description Level De cember 31, 2021 Assets: Marketable securities held in Trust Account 1 \$ 172,506,512 Liabilities: Warrant liability - Public Warrants 1 \$ 3,051,191 Warrant liability - Private Placement Warrants 3 3,032,325
+Marketable securities held in Trust Account 1 \$ 174,948,027 1 \$ 172,506,512

+Liabilities:

+1 Φ 517 500 1 Ф 2.051.101

+Warrant liability - Public Warrants 1 \$ 517,500 1 \$ 3,051,191

+Warrant liability - Private Placement Warrants 3 513,000 3 3,032,325

-The Warrants were accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities in the accompanying balance sheet.
-The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within the statement of operations.
+The Warrants were accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities in the accompanying balance sheets.
+The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within the statements of operations.

 The Warrants were valued using a binomial lattice model, which is considered to be a Level 3 fair value measurement.
 The binomial lattice model's primary unobservable input utilized in determining the fair value of the Warrants is the expected volatility of the common stock.
-The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable

-'blank-check' companies without an identified target.
+The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.
 For periods subsequent to the detachment of the Public Warrants from the Units, the close price of the Public Warrant price will be used as the fair value as of each relevant date.